pnkraemer/tueplots/docs/source/getting_started/troubleshooting.md

 # FAQ: Frequently asked questions

-## My version of matplotlib cannot find font XYZ?!
+## My version of matplotlib cannot find font XYZ

-Some fonts that `tueplot` provides (e.g., `Times` or `Roboto`) must be installed on your machine before matplotlib can find them.
+Some fonts that Tueplots uses (e.g., `Times` or `Roboto`) must be installed on your machine before matplotlib can find them.
-This means that you need to find a `.ttf` file online (e.g., the `Roboto` family is available at Google fonts: [link-to-roboto](https://fonts.google.com/specimen/Roboto), download it, and install it.
+This installation means that you need to find a `.ttf` file online (e.g., the `Roboto` family is available at Google fonts: [link-to-roboto](https://fonts.google.com/specimen/Roboto), download it, and install it.
 For Ubuntu, this means opening the file (with your font manager) and clicking `install`.
 There are probably many other ways to do this.
 Once the font is installed, delete your matplotlib cache (usually: `rm ~/.cache/matplotlib -rf`) and restart your notebook (not just the kernel).